Beondegi

 Beondegi (Korean: 번데기), literally "pupa", is a Korean insect-based street food made with silkworm pupae.

 The boiled or steamed snack food is served in paper cups with toothpick skewers.
-Its aroma has been described as "nutty, shrimp-like, and a bit like canned corn" and the canned type smells very much "like tire rubber", while the texture is firm and chewy.
+Its aroma has been described as "nutty, shrimp-like, and a bit like canned corn" and the canned-type smells very much "like tire rubber", while the texture is firm and chewy.

 Beondegi is also served in soup form as beondegi-tang.
 This soup is flavoured with soy sauce, chili, garlic, green onions and red pepper powder.
 It is typically served as an anju (food consumed with alcohol) at pubs.

 Canned beondegi and beondegi-tang can also be found in supermarkets and convenience stores.

 History

-Although sericulture in Korea dates back 4,000 years, consumption of silkworm pupae (a byproduct of this industry) is relatively recent.
-Beondegi has been eaten in silk farming villages since at least the 1920s.
-Widespread consumption began after the Korean War, when the government heavily promoted the silk industry.
-Silkworm pupae were a protein source during the poverty of the time.
+Although sericulture in Korea dates back 4,000 years, consumption of silkworm pupae—a byproduct of extracting the raw silk fiber from the cocoon—had been an endemic practice in silk farming areas.
+Widespread consumption in South Korea began after the Korean War, during a period of economic reconstruction when the government heavily promoted raw silk production as an export industry with low technological or capital barriers to entry.
+By the 1970s, the overflow of the byproduct provided a cheap source of protein before economic growth allowed broader access to meat supply.
+Through the end of the 20th century, beondegi was frequently available from street food vendors, and especially near schools, which made it a popular snack children and students could afford.

+The relative ubiquity of beondegi stalls in daily Korean life ended by the early 2000s due to several economic factors: street stalls faced crackdowns as part of governmental regulation efforts against the informal economy, and economic development in South Korea meant more snack options were available for children.
+Despite the decline, demand holds steady as canned beondegi made home consumption possible and is widely available in stores.